 - □ If we are using the fast deadlines, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires it. - If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process. - □ If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - □ If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how to appeal our decision.
+We will give you our answer sooner if your health requires it. - □ If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review

+Organization.
+In Section 7.6 of this chapter, we talk about this review organization and explain what happens at Level 2 of the appeals process.

+- □ If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - □ If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.